 Todd Meighen is the C0-Owner and Head Instructor at GT Brazilian Jiu-Jitsu in Akron, Ohio.
 Todd was born and raised in Mogadore, Ohio.
 Todd graduated from Mogadore High School in 1989, where he was a talented multi-sport athlete.
 After High School, Todd attended the University of Akron, graduating with a degree in Political Science/Criminal Justice.
 After College, Todd began his Law Enforcement career at the City of Tallmadge Police Department.
 Todd was a highly decorated Police Officer for 12 years, serving as a Defensive Tactics Instructor, Field Training Officer, Background Investigator, and a Member of the U.S. Marshal's Violent Fugitive Task Force.
-Unfortunately this career path was cut short, and he was forced to retire due to a severe ankle injury suffered in training.
+Unfortunately this career path was cut short, and he was forced to retire due to a severe ankle injury suffered in Police training.
 During his Law Enforcement Career, Todd had numerous opportunities to test his Martial Art skills in real life situations.
 His main goal today is to protect and serve the community in a different way, by passing on his Martial Arts knowledge to future generations.

-Todd has more than 27 years experience training and teaching in the Martial Arts.
+Todd has more than 30 years experience training and teaching in the Martial Arts.
 He began his Martial Arts journey in the early 1990's at the Ho Chun School of Chinese Martial Arts under Grandmaster Gene Chicoine.
 Todd trained extensively in the Chinese Martial Arts, including Shuai Chiao, Tai Chi, Hsing-I, and other styles, eventually achieving a 7th Degree Black Belt.
 Todd made several trips to Taiwan with Grandmaster Chicoine to perform Martial Arts demonstrations, and to further his knowledge in the Arts.
 After watching the first UFC, and seeing the effectiveness of Brazilian Jiu-Jitsu, Todd set out to learn the art.
 Unfortunately there were no Brazilian Jiu-Jitsu schools or Teachers nearby.
 Todd finally began his Brazilian jiu-jitsu training in the late 1990's.
 His first teacher was Craig Cramer, who ran Royce Gracie's First Affiliate School (Cleveland, Ohio) in the Unites States.
 Todd achieved the rank of Blue Belt from Craig Cramer in 2003.
 Ironically, Todd met his eventual Professor Eduardo "Dudu" Barros several years prior to his training in Cleveland, but he didn't start training with Eduardo until 2004.
 Eduardo was living in Tallmadge when he first moved to the United States in the late 90's, attending Tallmadge High School.
 While Todd was working as a Police Officer, Eduardo locked his keys inside his car, and requested an Officer to help open the car.
 After the vehicle was opened, Eduardo handed Todd a flyer (pictured below), and stated that he taught Brazilian Jiu-Jitsu out of his parents' basement.
 Todd did not take this chance meeting seriously at the time, and he had no idea about the unbelievable opportunity that he had been given.
 This meeting would eventually change his life forever a few years later.
 Several students from the school in Cleveland mentioned that they had trained with Eduardo a few times, and raved about how good he was.
 They also questioned Todd as to why he would travel such a far distance to train, when Eduardo was practically in his backyard.
 Todd eventually contacted Eduardo, started to train with him, and became a full-time student from that day forward.
 Todd rose up through the ranks, and eventually received his Black Belt from Eduardo on May 6, 2013.
 Later in November of 2013, Todd was able to travel to Brazil with Eduardo.
 Todd had the honor of training several times in Brazil at Nova Uniao Headquarters, and also at The Carlson Gracie Academy.
 Todd received the First Degree on his Black Belt from Eduardo on October 26, 2016.
 Todd received the 2nd Degree on his Black Belt from Eduardo on August 2nd, 2019.
+Todd received the 3rd Degree on his Black Belt on May 2nd, 2022.
 Todd continues to teach at his school, GT Brazilian Jiu-Jitsu.

 During his Law Enforcement Career, Todd also had the opportunity to train and learn from Royce Gracie on numerous occasions.
 Royce Gracie is a Brazilian Jiu-Jitsu Legend, and the reason that Todd started training in Brazilian Jiu-Jitsu.
 Training with Royce is similar to a basketball player getting the opportunity to learn directly from Michael Jordan!
 Royce taught a Law Enforcement Only class called G.R.A.C.I.E.
 (Gracie Retention And Control for Immediate Enforcement).
 Todd successfully completed the G.R.A.C.I.E.
 Instructor Certification Course from January 5-9, 2004 in St. Cloud, Florida.
 The 40 Hour class showed how Brazilian Jiu-Jitsu can be used to enable Law Enforcement Officers to control combative suspects effectively.
 After completing the class, Todd was mentioned in a newspaper article in The Orlando Sentinel on January 4th, 2004 (*a copy of the article is below).